 And how do you do it?

 Here at our AuPairWorld Blog, we're always interested in the experience of experts – that means you as host families and au pairs.
 What do you do to help an au pair find a good place in your family?
 Or as an au pair, what has been important for you in successfully taking on your new role?
-Use our easy Blog email link to share your ideas and experiences and tips and we'll pass them on to readers in future articles!
+Contact us to share your ideas and experiences and tips and we'll pass them on to readers in future articles!